 My first reactions to Winsor and Newton’s Pigment Markers were that they didn’t meet all of the hype.
 In fact, I felt pretty underwhelmed when first using them.
 I’ll break-down the details…

 I like the look and feel of their Pigment Markers.
-It feels pretty good in my the hand.
+The barrel feels pretty good in my the hand.
 If you’re concerned with markers rolling across your desk, these will likely drive you nuts.
 The caps on both ends come off pretty easily.
 I’ve never had anything wacky occur like a tip popping off.
 The chisel end possesses a cap that has a close proximity of its color and its number screen printed.

 Speaking of tips, I was a bit disappointed that there wasn’t a brush tip instead of the standard chisel tip, which I’m not really fond of.
 It’s about half the width of what’s on a Prismacolor marker and just slightly bigger than the chisel tip you’ll find on a Copic marker.
 I end up using the chisel tip like a brush, especially while using one of the blenders.
 The chisel tip seems pretty sturdy.
 But after some use and abuse, the hard edges will start to soften and deform.